We have paper mache recipes that you probably won’t find anywhere else.

 This recipe has now been used by millions of happy sculptors, and I used it for all of the projects in my book Make Animal Sculptures with Paper Mache Clay (which explains the catchy title).

 Silky-Smooth Air Dry Clay Recipe – This recipe uses most of the same ingredients that are in the original paper mache clay, but there’s less paper so you can get a much smoother finish on your sculptures.
 Many people also like it because it makes it easier to sculpt details.
+I originally developed this recipe for my book How to Make Adorable Baby Animal Dolls.

 Paper Mache Clay with Gram Measurements – This recipe is the same as the original, but you can make it come out exactly the same every time by using a kitchen scale.
 This recipe was sent in by Rex Winn, a long-time friend of this site.